bluesnotred/multilang-jsonb/README.md

 This project is a fork of [bithavoc/multilang-hstore](https://github.com/bithavoc/multilang-hstore), which was a fork of[artworklv/multilang](https://github.com/artworklv/multilang) with some differences:

 * Replaced YAML text fields and Hstore fields in favor of JSONB fields.
+(Convert your hstore fields to jsonb)
 * Support for Rails 7.

 ## Installation